jimburton/scrabble/chapters/Chapter7.md

      |                                             |
 ```

-Finally, if it is the clients turn they can ask for hints.
+Finally, if it is the client's turn they can ask for hints.

 ```
      |      <- TURN [P1] --                        |